pedroalvesbatista/singularity-admindocs/configfiles.rst

 Configuration Files
 ===================

-Singularity allows for the automatic configuration of several system configuration files within containers to ease usage across systems.
+Apptainer allows for the automatic configuration of several system configuration files within containers to ease usage across systems.

 .. note::

-  These options will do nothing unless the file or directory path exists within the container or Singularity has either overlay or underlay support enabled.
+  These options will do nothing unless the file or directory path exists within the container or Apptainer has either overlay or underlay support enabled.

 ``CONFIG PASSWD``:
-This option determines if Singularity should automatically append an entry to ``/etc/passwd`` for the user running the container.
+This option determines if Apptainer should automatically append an entry to ``/etc/passwd`` for the user running the container.

 ``CONFIG GROUP``:
-This option determines if Singularity should automatically append the calling user's group entries to the containers ``/etc/group``.
+This option determines if Apptainer should automatically append the calling user's group entries to the containers ``/etc/group``.

 ``CONFIG RESOLV_CONF``:
-This option determines if Singularity should automatically bind the host's ``/etc/resolv/conf`` within the container.
+This option determines if Apptainer should automatically bind the host's ``/etc/resolv/conf`` within the container.

 Session Directory and System Mounts
 ===================================

 ``SESSIONDIR MAX SIZE``:
-In order for the Singularity runtime to create a container it needs to create a ``sessiondir`` to manage various components of the container, including mounting filesystems over the base image filesystem.
+In order for the Apptainer runtime to create a container it needs to create a ``sessiondir`` to manage various components of the container, including mounting filesystems over the base image filesystem.
 This option specifies how large the default ``sessiondir`` should be (in MB) and will